 What to do the standards mean?

 The NC Department of Public instruction has created a set of documents for grade level called "Unpacking the Standards."
+These documents are a goldmine of information and strategies for teachers!
 One extremely helpful part of each document is the chart of Mathematical Practices that specifies how those standards look at that particular grade level.
-The Standards for Mathematical Practice can be found starting on page 3 of each document below:
+The Standards for Mathematical Practice can be found near the beginning of each document below:

 Use the simple pretests in this ebook to learn how skilled your students are at solving problems and where to start them in the Daily Math Puzzler program.
 Even if you don't use the Daily Math Puzzler program, you'll gain valuable insights as to HOW your students attack word problems and solve them.
 Learn more ....